 Old English ofercuman "to reach, overtake, move or pass over," also "to conquer, prevail over, defeat in combat" (the Devil, evil spirits, sin, temptation, etc.), from ofer (see over) + cuman "to come" (see come (v.)).
 A common Germanic compound (Middle Dutch overkomen, Old High German ubarqueman, German überkommen).

 In reference to mental or chemical force, "to overwhelm, render helpless," it is in late Old English.
-Meaning "to surmount" (a difficulty or obstacle) is from c.
+Meaning "to surmount (a difficulty or obstacle); succeed, be successful" is from c.
 1200.
 The Civil Rights anthem "We Shall Overcome" was put together c.
-1950s from lyrics from Charles Tindley's spiritual "I'll Overcome Some Day" (1901), and melody from pre-Civil War spiritual "No More Auction Block for Me."
+1950s from the lyrics of Charles Tindley's spiritual "I'll Overcome Some Day" (1901) and the melody from the pre-Civil War spiritual "No More Auction Block for Me."
 Related: Overcame; overcoming.